devbambino/backTwoUni/README.md

 Back2Uni is a DeFi platform created for helping universities interact with their communities.
 The database is the smart contract, storing all the info fully on-chain.
 The smart contract was deployed in Polygon Mumbai.

 Anyone with a something@any-university.edu email could use the platform to interact with his/her Uni.
+Thanks to the Magic SDk we are able to validate the identity of the university users(Funders and Admin user) without any cumbersome steps or long verification process, giving them instanst access to the university pool.

 If a user is created and the university domain doesn't exist already in the smart contract then a new university will be registered using the "any-university.edu" web domain as the unique identifier.